 Children with ADHD have probably been told many times that they are lazy or just not very clever.
 Nothing could be further from the truth.
 They are likely to be a creative and innovative thinker with more ideas than you could poke a stick at.
 When they are engaged in something that they are interested in they are likely to have an abundance of energy and perseverance that would rival an Olympic athlete.
 Praise your child’s efforts and celebrate her successes.

-GCSE revision can be extremely stressful.
+Revising for exams can be extremely stressful.
 Try to stay upbeat and plan activities and days out that your teenager can look forward to and enjoy.